 - Increasing data collections 100% YoY.
 Flashpoint’s data collections utilizes a mix of technologies including, but not limited to, AI/ML, NLP, as well as ML models that are internally trained to bubble up relevant information unique to each customer.
 Flashpoint’s data collections now include more than 473M illicit forum posts, 1.8B chat services messages, 170M+ media assets, 62K threat actor mentions of CVEs, and 200 of the most prevalent malware families and associated IOCs.
 As a result, Flashpoint analysts and data collection technologies helped clients identify more than 38B compromised credentials, including 8.1B unique email/password credentials and 1.6M stolen credit cards.
 It is from this massive pool of data that Flashpoint extracts intelligence.

 - Key leadership appointments.
 Flashpoint continued to invest in top-tier talent to scale its marketing team and hone its go-to-market strategy.
-This includes the hiring of Michelle Dufty as Chief Marketing Officer and Brett Davis as SVP, GTM Operations and Growth Enablement.
+This includes the hiring of Michelle Dufty as Chief Marketing Officer.

 - Entering new vertical markets.
 Flashpoint National Security Solutions (FNSS) was launched in 2021 to provide comprehensive threat coverage, including counterterrorism, counter narcotics, and intelligence operations to support public sector agencies.
 This newly formed subsidiary is committed to delivering innovative solutions to government partners focused on intelligence, defense, and law enforcement, helping these organizations solve some of the most pressing challenges.